shishir1604/cs455_ass1/README.md

 ### Tools Used

-- **ESLint**: A tool for checking JavaScript code quality and consistency.
-It also supports HTML files using the `eslint-plugin-html` plugin.
+- **ESLint**: A tool for checking JavaScript and HTML code quality using the `eslint-plugin-html` plugin.

-- **StyleLint**: A tool for maintaining quality and consistency in CSS files.
+- **StyleLint**: Ensures consistency and quality in CSS code across the project.

-- **jscpd**: A tool for detecting code duplication across the project.
+- **jscpd**: Detects and prevents duplicate code to maintain clean code structure.

-- **Jest**: A JavaScript testing framework for unit testing.
+- **Jest**: A testing framework for running unit tests to ensure code correctness.